People's Party (Serbia, 2017): Political leanings

 At the founding assembly in October 2017, Narodna stated its support for "military neutrality, independent institutions, depoliticisation of the Security Intelligence Agency, and the adoption of the law on lustration" (vojna neutralnost zemlje, nezavisne institucije... depolitizaciju aparata službi bezbednosti u Srbiji, kao i potreba usvajanja zakona o lustraciji).
 Shortly after the founding assembly, Rašković Ivić also defined Narodna as centrist, stating that Narodna combines conservative views, as well as support for rule of law and workers' rights.
 In its political programme, Narodna stated its support for "political revanchism towards members and helpers of Vučić" (politički revanšizam prema pripadnicima i pomagačima režima Aleksandra Vučića).
 It serves in opposition to the ruling Serbian Progressive Party.

 Initially, Narodna was positioned on the centre-right on the political spectrum.
 It has since then been described as a right-wing party, with Dušan Spasojević, a professor at the Faculty of Political Sciences of University of Belgrade, and journalist Zoran Panović noting that following the dissolution of SZS, Narodna has shifted from the centre-right to more right-wing positions.
 Spasojević added in 2023 that Jeremić has been more open to cooperate with right-wing parties and that he has tried to portray Narodna as the Democratic Party of Serbia under the leadership of Vojislav Koštunica.
-Aleksić, who left Narodna in 2023, was a member seen as a moderate who is in favour of creating a coalition with pro-European parties and unlike Jeremić, is rather centered on anti-corruption rhetoric.
+Aleksić, who left Narodna in 2023, was a member seen as a moderate who is in favour of creating a coalition with pro-European parties and unlike Jeremić, is rather centred on anti-corruption rhetoric.
 Panović also argued that Aleksić could have brought Narodna back to the ideological centre.
 Ideologically, Narodna has been described as a liberal-conservative and a conservative party.
 It is a self-described "state-building and patriotic organisation".
 After the schism in 2023, Narodna embraced very nationalistic positions.